lammps/lammps/doc/src/fix_npt_cauchy.rst

 equilibrium fluctuations, it should be set as small as possible.

-A *continue* value of *yes* indicates that the fix is subsequent to a previous run with the Cauchystat fix, and the intention is to continue from the converged stress state at the end of the previous run.
+A *continue* value of *yes* indicates that the fix is subsequent to a previous run with the npt/cauchy fix, and the intention is to continue from the converged stress state at the end of the previous run.
 This may be required, for example, when implementing a multi-step loading/unloading sequence over several fixes.

 Setting *alpha* to zero is not permitted.
-To "turn off" the Cauchystat control and thus restore the equilibrium stress fluctuations, two subsequent fixes should be used.
-In the first, the Cauchystat is used and the simulation box equilibrates to the correct shape for the desired stresses.
+To "turn off" the cauchystat control and thus restore the equilibrium stress fluctuations, two subsequent fixes should be used.
+In the first, the cauchystat flag is used and the simulation box equilibrates to the correct shape for the desired stresses.
 In the second, the *fix* statement is identical except that the *cauchystat* keyword is removed (along with related *alpha* and *continue* values).
 This restores the original Parrinello-Rahman algorithm, but now with the correct simulation box shape from the first fix.

 This fix can be used with dynamic groups as defined by the :doc:`group <group>` command.
 Likewise it can be used with groups to